Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: Quantum-state texture measures

 where $\Lambda$ is a completely positive and trace-preserving maps satisfied $\Lambda(f)=f$, that is free operator.\\ (3).
 Convex:

 the joint concavity of $A_{\alpha}$ is applied here. \end{proof}

-The Hellinger distance of quantum states $\rho$ and $\sigma$ is defined as \cite{ref24}
+The Hellinger distance of quantum states $\rho$ and $\sigma$ is defined as \cite{ref24}:

-Referring to the distance measure of resource theory, the distance between quantum state $\rho$ and non-texture state $f$ can be used to measure the quantum texture of $\rho$.
+Referring to the distance measure of resource theory, the distance between quantum state $\rho$ and non-texture state $f$ can be used to measure the QST of $\rho$.
 So the Hillinger distance between $\rho$ and $f$

 should be a QST measure.
-In fact, we can see that $D_{H}(\rho,f)$ and $\Upsilon_{\alpha}(\rho)$ are related.
+In fact, we can see that $D_{H}(\rho,f)$ and $\Upsilon_{A}(\rho)$ are related.

-In this way, $D_{H}(\rho,f)$ is a special form of $\Upsilon_{\alpha}(\rho)$ in the case of $\alpha=\frac{1}{2}$.
+In this way, $D_{H}(\rho,f)$ is a special form of $\Upsilon_{A}(\rho)$ in the case of $\alpha=\frac{1}{2}$.
 So, $D_{H}(\rho,f)$ also satisifes the properties of QST measure, the only different point is